 The vehicle dynamics were designed to enhance driving pleasure and make the car’s full potential available to all drivers, professional or otherwise.
 The objective was to make the car’s performance on the limit easier to reach and control.

 This was achieved by synergies between the development of the mechanical set-up and the electronic dynamic controls integrated into version 6 of the Side-Slip Angle Control system.
 SSC 6.0 incorporates all the following systems: E-Diff3, F1-Trac, the magnetorheological suspension (SCM), and, for the first time ever, the Ferrari Dynamic Enhancer.
 The FDE features a world-first: it uses Ferrari software to adjust the brake pressure at the calipers.

 The design of the Ferrari 488 Pista is focussed on functional aerodynamic concepts while the cockpit is pared back in keeping with its very sporty vocation.
 Ferrari Design used innovative elements, such as the aerodynamic S-Duct at the front, as an opportunity to visually shorten the car’s nose, creating an original floating wing effect.

-The racing livery colour scheme is an integral part of the design of the car and the way it dives into the S-Duct underscores the berlinetta’s compact yet imposing forms.
+The racing livery color scheme is an integral part of the design of the car and the way it dives into the S-Duct underscores the Berlinetta’s compact yet imposing forms.
 Contrasting edging on the aerodynamic elements on the bumpers and flanks add structure to the design.